Ashanti Surprises Nelly With A Custom Blue Impala For His 49th Birthday

 Sexy songstress Ashanti gifted her boyfriend Nelly a car for this 49th birthday, according to viral social media videos and various news reports.
 The vehicle – which Nelly described as “the best gift ever” – was a custom Chevrolet Impala.

-The “Rain on Me” singer surprised her forever bae during army-themed “G.I.
+The “Rain on Me” singer surprised her forever bae during Nelly’s army-themed “G.I.
 Moe” joint birthday and Halloween party in Atlanta.
-The party was held just a few days before Nelly’s official birthday on November 2.
-Atlanta socialites such as Jermaine Dupri and Bryan Michael Cox were spotted in attendance.
+The party was held just a few days before Nelly’s official birthday on Nov.
+2. Atlanta socialites such as Jermaine Dupri and Bryan Michael Cox were spotted in attendance.

 RELATED: Scorpio SZN: 9 Celebrity Scorpios Who Deserve All The Flowers

 The result of her secret coordination was a blue 1962 Impala convertible.
-Tailored to Ashanti’s man’s tastes, the car has a Corvette L’s motor and a custom sound system with Nelly’s Derrty logo.
+Tailored to Ashanti’s man’s taste, the car has a Corvette LS motor and a custom sound system with Nelly’s Derrty logo.

-Video capture shows Nelly getting emotional after receiving the present – and so does a recent Instagram post.
+Video captured show Nelly getting emotional after receiving the present – and so does a recent Instagram post.
 “Sometimes all you can say is “Thank You” Best gift I ever received besides my kids!!!!
 You showed out shawty!!!
-Love you @ashanti.”
+Love you @ashanti,” he penned in an IG caption.

 Ashanti responded coyly, commenting, “Ur welcome bighead!
 Your face was priceless! 😍❤️ love u too!
 Pound town soon as I get back to the house! 🤣🤣✈️.”

-The only thing as fly as the gift Ashanti gave to her man was the outfit she wore while delivering the goods.
-Ashanti rocked a floor-length camouflage bubble coat, sheer black tights with lace detailing, a black body suit, and a Louis Vuitton wide belt.
+The only thing as fly as the gift Ashanti gave her man was the outfit she wore while delivering the goods.
+Ashanti rocked a floor-length camouflage bubble coat, sheer black tights with lace detailing, a black body suit and a Louis Vuitton wide belt.

 MUST SEE: 8 Times Ashanti Served Curves In Stylish Bikinis